Part 3, Chapter 3 of the Act provides the following individual rights:

 - the right not to be subject to automated decision-making.

-Certain rights under the GDPR, such as the right to object and the right to data portability, do not exist in Part 3 of the Act.
+Certain rights under the UK GDPR, such as the right to object and the right to data portability, do not exist in Part 3 of the Act.
 Further, there are exemptions and restrictions that can, in some circumstances, be legitimately applied to prevent individuals from exercising rights.

 It is important to note that subject access rights and the rights to rectification, erasure and restriction do not apply to the processing of ‘relevant personal data’ in the course of a criminal investigation or criminal proceedings.